Posted on September 23, 2019

 The following year, Tupac decided to rebrand himself as 2Pac.
 And his debut album “2Pacalypse Now” was released.
 The album generated a lot of controversy despite not producing any hit singles from the album itself.
 Yet, historians and hip-hop critics would often point to the music in the album as having some kind of underground rap feel to it.
 Later on, the album would serve as inspiration for many of today’s most popular rappers including Eminem among many others.

 The album contained songs that covered various topics that 2Pac believed affected black Americans on a regular basis.
 His rap work had come full circle considering that he was a member of a family that was often associated with groups that were involved in the civil rights movement and others concerning issues involving the African American population.
-His songs would often take shots at the US government (in which then-Vice President Dan Quayle would also provide his own criticism to the album after learning that it may have played a role into a shooting incident that involved a police officer and a teenage assailant).
+His songs would often take shots at the US government (in which then-Vice President Dan Quayle would also provide his own criticism to the album after learning that it may have played a role in a shooting incident that involved a police officer and a teenage assailant).

 Despite the controversy and criticism from the album, 2Pac was now one of the newest rising stars in hip-hop.
-His second album was released on February 1993, which did much better and rose through the album ranks faster than his previous album.
+His second album was released in February 1993, which did much better and rose through the album ranks faster than his previous album.
 Some rap music enthusiasts believe that his second album was perhaps the reason why he was placed on the map initially.

 Rise To Fame And The Formation Of Thug Life